MAY 9: THE DAY WITH TRIPLE HISTORICAL SIGNIFICANCE

 - Victory of the Allied Powers over Nazi Germany

 More than half a century later, on May 9, 1945, millions of people experienced the joy of capitulating to the Third Reich.
-And with the signing of the unconditional surrender of Germany, which took place at the Soviet headquarters in Berlin, the most devastating conflagration in the history of the European continent came to an end, a war that cost the lives of over 40 million people and immense material destructions.
+And by signing the act of unconditional surrender of Germany, which took place at the Soviet Headquarters in Berlin, ended World War II on the European continent, a war that cost the lives of over 40 million people and immense destruction.